marcusg/foreign_key_validation/README.md

 # foreign_key_validation

-Protect your models by specifying a collection of relations that should be tested for consistency with the `user_id` column.
-For example, when the `user_id` is used in all models we can check if the `user_id` of `model a` matches `user_id` of `model b` before saving the records - if the IDs are different, an error will be attached to the errors hash of `self`.
+Protect your models by specifying a collection of relations that should be tested for consistency with a predefined column (e.g. `user_id`).This is useful when the column `user_id` is used in multiple models.
+We can check if the `user_id` of `model a` matches `user_id` of `model b` before saving the records - if the IDs are different, an error will be attached to the errors hash of `self`.

 ## Requirements
     ruby >= 1.9
-    rails
-    active_record
+    rails/active_record >= 3.x

 ## Installation

 Add this line to your application's Gemfile: